detjensrobert/homework-2020-fall/ps110/bill-of-rights/ps110-bill-of-rights-annotated.md

   The government shall set up a committee to oversee RESPA (Religion, Expression and Speech, Press, and Assembly).
 However, trying to enforce this right by taking action may cause violation of this right as that may force citizens to express their religion if they didn’t want to.

-- **Speech and Expression**: Citizens have the right to speak according to their beliefs peacefully and publicly without censorship or retaliation from the government.
+- **Speech and Expression**: Citizens shall have the right to speak according to their beliefs peacefully and publicly without censorship or retaliation from the government.

   Everyone has the right to speak their minds without fear of retaliation from the government.